Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 8.

-If so, radioactivity goes only 4.68 miles down.106 If it went much deeper, the heat coming out at the surface, after just a few million years of radioactive decay, would be much more than is coming out today.
+If so, radioactivity goes only 4.68 miles down.119 If it went much deeper, the heat coming out at the surface, after just a few million years of radioactive decay, would be much more than is coming out today.

-Although it is unlikely that all radioactivity is concentrated in earth’s top 4.68 miles, radioactivity may decrease with depth, allowing even more time (consistent with the great age of the earth) for that deeper heat to flow to the surface.
+Although it is unlikely that all radioactivity is concentrated in Earth’s top 4.68 miles, radioactivity may decrease with depth, allowing even more time (consistent with the great age of the Earth) for that deeper heat to flow to the surface.
 Millions of such variations could be imagined, but all visualize radioactivity as being concentrated near the surface.

 Ocean-Floor Heat.
 Continental (granitic) rocks have much more radioactivity than the ocean floors, so why is slightly more heat coming up through the ocean floors than through the granite continents?